Contractor-x/Reddit-Leaderboards-Bot/README.md

 1️⃣ `RedditLeaderboards.py` fetches and formats leaderboard rankings.
 2️⃣ `Post_RedditLeaderboard.py` schedules and automates the posting.
 3️⃣ Submissions are posted based on `schedule.every().day.at("12:00").do(...)`.
-4️⃣ The bot logs activities to `bot.log` for monitoring.
+4️⃣ The bot logs activities to `bot.log` for monitoring..

 ## 📅 Default Schedule
 | Subreddit  | Posting Time (UTC) |